MarlinFirmware/Configurations/config/examples/BIQU/B1/README.md

 In `Configuration.h` enable the `MOTHERBOARD BOARD_BTT_SKR_V1_4` option at the top to specify the BTT SKR V1.4 motherboard, otherwise the V2.0 board will be applied (slightly farther down).

 For the SKR V2.0-based config, flash drive support is enabled by default.
-Jumpers to enable support may not have been installed correctly from the factory, so [follow Biqu's instructions, starting with Step 2](https://github.com/bigtreetech/BIQU-B1-SE-PLUS/blob/master/B1-SE%20fimware/B1-SE-U%20Disk%20Usage%20Tutorial-English.pdf) if flash drive support is not working correctly.
+Jumpers to enable support may not have been installed correctly from the factory, so [follow BIQU's instructions, starting with Step 2](https://github.com/bigtreetech/BIQU-B1-SE-PLUS/blob/master/B1-SE%20fimware/B1-SE-U%20Disk%20Usage%20Tutorial-English.pdf) if flash drive support is not working correctly.

 ## BLTouch Probe Support